This is the bug bounty program for my personal web pages. Feel free to report

-- Lack of brute force protection: Brute force is only relevant if weak passwords are used, and they're a poor defense in any case.
+- Lack of brute force protection or open access to login panel: These issues are only relevant if weak passwords are used, and they're a poor defense in any case.

 - Let me know as soon as possible upon discovery of a potential security issue, and we'll make every effort to quickly resolve the issue.